 - Iron and iron oxides: Iron is harmful if swallowed, causes skin irritation, and causes eye irritation.
 Contact with iron oxide has been reported to cause skin irritation and serious eye damage.
-Particles of iron or iron compounds, which become imbedded in the eye, may cause rust stains unless removed fairly promptly. - Carbon: Not Reported/Not classified - Manganese Oxide: Manganese oxide is harmful if swallowed.
+Particles of iron or iron compounds, which become imbedded in the eye, may cause rust stains unless removed fairly promptly. - Silicon and oxides: May be harmful if swallowed. - Carbon: Not Reported/Not classified